rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 RoomMetaData RoomMetaUpdate;
 ~~~

-RoomMetaUpdate (which has the same format as RoomMetaData) is the format of the `update` field inside the ApplicationDataUpdate struct in an ApplicationDataUpdate Proposal for the Room Metadata component.
+RoomMetaUpdate (which has the same format as RoomMetaData) is the format of the `update` field inside the AppDataUpdate struct in an AppDataUpdate Proposal for the Room Metadata component.
 If the contents of the `update` field are valid and if the proposer is authorized to generate such an update, the value of the `update` field completely replaces the value of the `data` field.